frankiethekneeman/hubot-in-space/README.md

 # hubot-in-space

-A hubot script that does the things
+A hubot script that explores who is in space *right now*.

 See [`src/in-space.coffee`](src/in-space.coffee) for full documentation.